“My Favorite Thing Is Monsters,” by Emil Ferris. Fantagraphics, February 2017. 386 pp. Paper, $39.99. Adult.

 Thanks to Better World Books, 215 S. Main St. in Goshen, for providing me with books to review.
 You can find all of these books at the store.

 Thanks to Better World Books, 215 S. Main St. in Goshen, for providing me with books to review.
-You can find all of the books I review at the store.
+You can find or order all of the books I review at the store.

 “Brazen: Rebel Ladies Who Rocked the World” is a powerhouse collection of 29 biographical comics about women from around the world who got things done—or, in some cases, are still at it.
 Comics bios can be difficult to pull off: I’ve seen a lot of clunky ones that fail to use the genre to its best effect, and get squashed by the weight of wordy exposition.
 Penelope Bagieu, however, is a master of the genre.
 Her instinct for the arc of a life is spot-on, well-balanced by emotionally dense visuals that keep the story moving, while also conveying humor and compassion.

 Take for example, the first three panels of the book, which introduce Clementine Delait, a bearded lady born in eighteenth-century France:

 Continue reading “Brazen: Rebel Ladies Who Rocked the World”